mrts/hiberspike-data/README.md

 interfaces, `EntityCountRepository` and `EntityWithIdRepository`, that provide these methods at the expense of specific limitations.
-By separating these methods into distinct interfaces, HiberSpike Data allows you to opt in to additional features, accepting their extra complexity, only when needed.
+By separating these methods into distinct interfaces, HiberSpike Data allows you to opt in to additional features, accepting their extra complexity only when needed.

 A generic `count()` method requires access to the entity’s class name at runtime, but due to Java’s generic type erasure, this information is not easily